 I wanted it to be moist, not dry and gross.
-I wanted the top to be crispy and delicious.
-I wanted that bakery-style domed top that is so hard to achieve but looks so beautiful.
+The top needed to be crispy and delicious.
+And I wanted that bakery-style domed top that is so hard to achieve but looks so beautiful.
 And I wanted it to be easy, easy!

 Well, good news is that most muffins are super easy to make.
 This one is super simple: wet ingredients are poured into dry ingredients.
-Using both butter and oil mean good flavor (hello butter) and oil means they’re super moist.
+And using both butter and oil mean good flavor (hello butter!) and oil means they’re super moist.

 The wonderful dome topping is due to two things: resting the batter for at least an hour, but ideally overnight.
-And having the oven set to 400 degrees for the first 7 minutes.
+And setting the oven to 400 degrees for the first 7 minutes.
 The high temperature creates steam, making the muffins super puffy.

 And that’s it!
 Those two little things contribute to this super delicious muffin.